h0lyl337/Drakaina-Botnet/README.md

 The payload with continutiously contact the server and wait for command, and wait to connect to a remote shell server( if configured to).

+# C&C terminal:

+The core functionality of the command & control script is the list information about the users, target them and send commands to the database, so the next time the payload see's it has a command, it will run said command.

 # Server: